rFlex/SCRecorder/README.md

 	// You can remove a record segment at anytime
 	// Setting deleteFile to YES will delete the underlying file [recordSession removeSegmentAtIndex:1 deleteFile:YES];

+	// Record a square video like Vine/Instagram recordSession.videoSizeAsSquare = YES;

 	// Or add a random record segment that you made before [recordSession insertSegment:fileUrl atIndex:0];